Fashion fonts for logotype in 2023/24

 The large white area with your big logo is called the artboard.
 Click on one of the letters on the logo shown on the artboard, and a dropdown of alternative letters shows up.
 To swap, click on the new letter design.
 To see how the logo looks in small, scroll down to the brand kit section that shows your mark in different colors.

 The horizontal lockup (logo elements in one line) is more versatile than the vertical lockup (logo elements stacked on each other).
-For fashion logotype, you may need a short (sometimes called collapsed) version of your logo—often, the first letter or if your brand name is two words, the starting letters of the words are used for that.
+For fashion logotype, you may need a short (sometimes called collapsed logo) version of your logo—often, the first letter or if your brand name is two words, the starting letters of the words are used for that.
 In our example, “Nextex,” this would be the letter N.

-As mentioned above, desaturated color palettes (whites, grays, blacks) are typical in fashion.
+As mentioned earlier, desaturated color palettes (whites, grays, blacks) are typical in fashion.
 It’s good to have at least one accent color that can, for example, be used for website buttons or highlights on other marketing assets.
 The Mojomox color palette tool makes it easy to figure out colors that work well with each other.
 While selecting colors with the picker in the right sidebar, look into the brand kit section below to see if any combination clashes.
 Then, tweak all colors until they match well.